ShorelineCrypto/nengexplorer/README.md

 ## Copy the NENG settings/logo and port forward to public

-Copy the NENG log file and setting files as example here.
-You can modify and change port, password to tailor your needs.
+Copy the NENG logo file and setting file as example here.
+You can modify and change full node/mongodb user/password, port, etc to tailor to your needs.

 You can setup a port forward in your home router for 3001 port to be visable to public.
 There are also free DNS or Dynamic DNS providers that allow a domain URL to point to your home IPs for this purpose.